Supercharge your Android with free Avast Cleanup

 - Performance

-One of the most common causes of a computer overheating is when the CPU temperature gets too high.
+If your CPU temperature gets too high, your computer can quickly overheat or suffer other problems.
 Learn how to check core temps on Windows and how to monitor CPU temperatures in your PC with specialized CPU monitoring software.
-Then, find out how to keep heat levels down with a reliable PC optimization tool.
+Then, help keep heat levels down with a reliable PC optimization tool.

-High CPU temps can be caused by a variety of issues, but one thing is clear: hot CPU temperatures can cause other components — and eventually your whole PC — to overheat.
+A variety of issues can lead to high CPU temps, but one thing is clear: hot CPU temperatures can cause other components — and eventually your whole PC — to overheat.

-Most computer temperatures fall within a safe range, but if your CPU exceeds its maximum temps for prolonged periods, problems can quickly arise.
-Read on to learn how to check and monitor CPU temps.
+Most computer temperatures fall within a safe range, but if your CPU exceeds its maximum temps for prolonged periods, problems can arise.
+That’s why it’s important to have a temperature monitor that lets you see the state of your PC in real time.
+Keep reading to learn how to check and monitor CPU temps.

-The easiest way to check your CPU temp is to install a free CPU heat monitoring tool — such as Core Temp — and monitor the CPU temperature for spikes.
+The easiest way to check your CPU temp is to install a free CPU heat monitoring tool and monitor the CPU temperature for spikes and anomalies.
 You can also check your CPU Monitor using Windows’ built-in BIOS/UEFI tool.

 Download and install Core Temp.